hail-is/hail-rfcs/rfc/0000-keyless-job-auth.rst

 Instead, it uses OIDC to "trade" a Kubernetes Service Account credential for a `preconfigured IAM credential <https://cloud.google.com/kubernetes-engine/docs/concepts/workload-identity#credential-flow>`_.
 This has the advantage of not needing to distribute IAM credentials in GKE and enabling fine-grained mapping between GKE and IAM identities.

+OIDC is not easily applicable in Hail Batch because Batch is at present not an identity provider.
+There is no equivalent of Kubernetes Service Accounts that Hail Batch provides for users, it simply manages identities from the underlying cloud provider.
+One *could* in the future build an identity platform into the Hail system, which combined with OIDC could provide seamless resource access between hail systems across clouds, but that is not currently suffiently motivated and out of scope of this change.

-However, OIDC is not easily applicable in Hail Batch because Batch is not an identity provider.
-We could remove the storage and distribution of key files in GCP by using `IAM Service Account Impersonation <https://cloud.google.com/docs/authentication/use-service-account-impersonation>`_, but that is outside the scope of this RFC.
+Regarding secrets handling, we could remove the storage and distribution of key files in GCP by using `IAM Service Account Impersonation <https://cloud.google.com/docs/authentication/use-service-account-impersonation>`_, allowing the Batch Worker identity to request access tokens for robot identities without holding key files.
+Such a change should be quite small, but outside the scope of this RFC.